diguitarrista/Covid-Data-Analysis-Python/README.md

 ---
 # COVID-19 Data Analysis and Visualization

 This Python script performs data analysis and visualization of COVID-19 data in Brazil using various libraries, including Pandas, Geopandas, Matplotlib, Squarify, and Seaborn.
 The script generates data-driven graphs and figures to analyze the COVID-19 situation in Brazil.
+The script was written by @diguitarrista for demonstration purposes and is not intended for commercial or academic use.

 ## Prerequisites